 I AM ABOUT TO GET FIRED

 Your spouse or partner, while likely supportive and helpful, can't provide objective, actionable advice.
 They are too close to the situation and don't fully appreciate the complexity of the situation.

 If you are like most professionals, you are unlikely to share your concerns with work colleagues as you don't want to become the focus of "water cooler" discussions.
 Your pride may also get in the way of opening up to others.

-Our Executive Coaches help professionals work through the many personal, organizational, and other related factors to regain control over their careers.
+We provide executive coaching to help professionals navigate personal and organizational factors to regain control over their careers.